shelleywong/CSCI211-Course-Materials/Labs/README.md

 Instructions for testing CSCI 211 Labs and Programming Assignments.

-> Note: Exams may have questions on this material
+> Note: Tests may have questions on this material

 ### Background